This Honey Syrup is a sweet and delicious addition to drinks, desserts, and more. It only requires two ingredients, and is so easy to make, too.

 After it has completely cooled, just stash the syrup in an airtight container in the fridge and use it in all of your favorite drinks!

 Looking for other simple syrup recipes?
 I have a bunch of them!
-Check out a few that are listed below, along with a couple from some other great bloggers.
+Check out a few that are pictured and listed below, along with a couple from some other great bloggers.

 - Peach Syrup from A Nerd Cooks